-How Weather on Wheels Works
+How the Weather on Wheels App Works

 Updated icons displaying more weather conditions

-A pull-down legend describing the weather icons
+Pull-down legend describing the weather icons

-- Travel Toolbox: Hurricane App from the American Red Cross
+- Travel Toolbox: Hurricane App From the American Red Cross